inferno-framework/davinci-pas-test-kit/docs/Overview.md

-The test kit currently focuses on validating core end-to-end prior authorization workflows, including the submission and handling of responses for prior authorization requests (approval, denial, pended).
+The test kit currently focuses on validating core end-to-end prior authorization workflows, including the submission and handling of responses for prior authorization requests (approval, denial, pended) and claim updates.
 It also covers FHIR profile conformance, validation of must-support elements as defined in PAS IG profiles, basic subscription mechanics for pended request notifications, and core authentication flows like SMART Backend Services and UDAP B2B.